 Discovering the features and services of different housing options and how they match your individual needs will help you decide what is right for you and your family.
 It is also important for caregivers to consider their own needs alongside of the older adults in relation to each option.
 Special-care homes generally have an information booklet for new residents that can provide valuable information about the particular special-care home and the services provided.

 Assessments provide valuable information about the type of care required and are the first step when considering a move to a special-care home.
 Factors such as an individual’s physical health, mental status, social relationships, emotional state, spiritual needs and family or community supports will all be considered.
-More detailed information is available through the Saskatchewan Health Authority.
+Local Client Care Coordinators can provide assistance and information about the application process.
+More detailed information about facilities and services in your region, including contact information, is available through the Saskatchewan Health Authority.

 The Saskatchewan Health Authority has a rating system to ensure that individuals with the highest need and living at the greatest risk are accommodated first.
 It is always difficult to estimate how long the wait will be for special-care home accommodation.
 However, notice is short – individuals moving to a special-care home are expected to move to the first available spot within a matter of days.
 Unfortunately, the first available spot is not always in the preferred facility or community.
 When this happens there is an option of transferring to the facility of choice when a space is available.